 Way back the early 90s when I was still a dirty, obnoxious, and playful kid, I used to buy a pack of small fruits that I and friends will enjoy.
 We can buy about a cup of them for only P1.00.

 The fruit, which is smaller than a pea, comes in green, red, and black with each color represents a distinct flavor.
 Green is sour and a bit bitter, red is sour, and black is sour with kicks of sweetness.
 The only thing I didn’t like is the huge seed that covers about 70% of the fruit.

 With scientific name Antidesma bunius, bignay is native to Southeast Asia and Northern Australia.
 The tree grows up to 30 meters and produces flowers arranged into clusters with a scent many considered as foul.
 In time, some of the flowers will become fruits.

 The fruits are eaten raw or can be processed into jams and bignay wine.

+Me and my friends enjoy it so much despite the sour flavor.
 Little did we know that these cheapies pack awesome health benefits.

 Free radicals are impaired atoms produced by oxygen metabolism.
 They attach to cells and tissues causing damages to the cell membranes making them vulnerable to outside dangers.
 As a result, there will be a delay in body’s impairment and rejuvenation.